nikonorovsv/wpff/README.md

 # wpff
 WPF Frontend Starter

-Clone thie repository to `/wp-content/themes/themename/frontend/` directory.
+Clone this repository to `/wp-content/themes/themename/frontend/` directory.

 Use `npm run dev` or `npm run prod` to build and generate assets.